 Note that there is a marked trend to higher nitrate concentrations up to approximately 1.5 inches of antecedent rainfall.
 Source data: Orange County Public Facilities and Resources Department.

-Measured nitrate concentrations in San Juan Creek at La Novia as a function of discharge.
+Measured nitrate concentrations in San Juan Creek at La Novia as

+Inc.